ensdomains/docs/ens-improvement-proposals/ensip-xx-profile-text-records.md

 The Profile Keys are a subset of Global Keys, the newly defined global keys are specified in the "Global Keys" section.

-#### `name`
+#### `alias`

-**Description:** A display name
+**Description:** A display alias

 **Format:** Any text

 **Example:** `ENS`

 **Design Considerations:** This should be displayed near the ENS name, but should not be displayed as a replacement for it and should be below it in the visual hierarchy.
-You can also choose not to show the display name at all.
+You can also choose not to show the alias at all.

 #### `theme`